Using the graph, find the specified limit or state that the limit... | Channels for Pearson+

 Multiple ChoiceMultiple Choice

-Using the graph, find the specified limit or state that the limit does not exist.
+Using the graph, find the specified limit or state that the limit does not exist (DNE).

 A